Skip to article frontmatterSkip to article content

 3. Define schematic, export SPICE netlist, convert SPICE to YAML and tweak YAML.

 As output you write a GDSII or OASIS file that you can send to your foundry for fabrication.
 It also exports component settings (for measurement and data analysis) and netlists (for circuit simulations).
-The following examples concentrate on photonic integrated design, however they are readily adaptable for RF and analog circuit design.

 import gdsfactory as gf